Top 10 Best Fur Wedding Shawls & Capes

 Currently on sale for 30 percent off, this simple and sleek vest has an understated and minimalist look to it, perfect for a bride with a more classic and traditional style.
 It’s available in two sizes, with a versatile fit.
 The faux fur is a bit thinner than some of the other options on this list, making it perfect even for late fall.
 Complete the look with one of these amazing bridal jewelry sets.

 If you have the budget to splurge, you can opt for real fur instead of faux fur.
 This cape is made with 100 percent real rabbit fur and is so incredibly soft and warm, perfect for a snowy winter wedding.
-The sleeves provide a good amount of coverage and the cape is held closed with a simple and unnoticeable hook closure at the neck.
+The sleeves provide a good amount of coverage.
 Prefer something lighter in color?
 This mink cape is a stunning ivory color and about half the price of the rabbit fur.

-9. GUESS by Marciano Women’s Dolly Faux Fur Scarf
+Faux Fur Neck Scarf

 If you’re looking for a fur look that won’t overwhelm, perhaps a simple fur scarf is enough coverage, especially if you still want to see the majority of your dress.
 With capes and jackets that provide a significant amount of coverage, you do lose sight to your beautiful wedding gown.
-The ivory fur scarf measures 48″L x 7″W. To take care of this piece and most other shawls on the list, you’ll want to invest in a trip to the dry cleaner to ensure the appropriate care.

 This fur jacket is as white as they come, making it the perfect accessory for some photos in a snowy landscape.
 It has a hidden loop inside, which makes it easy to carry between wears, and drapes beautifully over the shoulders for the perfect amount of coverage.
 Coordinate the white shawl with some beautiful white pearl jewelry.
 Check out this affordable and highly rated set.